7:00AM to 5:00PM

 The first thing to check if your hot water is too hot is to adjust the temperature dial on the water heater’s front.
 Wait an hour before rechecking the temperature.
 If this doesn’t change the temperature at all, there is a problem.

-Suppose it’s just the hot water with no flow check near your hot water system for an isolation valve.
+Suppose it’s just the hot water with no flow check near your hot water heater for an isolation valve.
 Not all installations will be fitted with one, but look for a red or yellow handle near the water intake.
 If it’s been switched off, that might be all you need to do.
 If not, don’t try adjusting or probing the system further.
 It’s time to call in some expert help.

-However, as always, calling in a fully licensed and qualified plumber for regular maintenance and a professional plumbing service is the best thing you can do.
-It’s basically an investment!
+However, as always, calling in a fully licensed and qualified plumber for regular maintenance and a professional plumbing service is the best thing you can do. it’s basically an investment!
 So, if your hot water has failed or shows any signs of the failure modes mentioned in this article, then contact us to get your hot water working again.